Vitamin B12 and Clean Teeth

 The toothpaste therefore demonstrated a surprisingly good effect.

 Vitamin B12 Toothpaste as a Dietary Supplement

-However, it does appear that vitamin B12 toothpaste is well suited to performing as a dietary supplement.
-When taken in accordance with enriched foods, the toothpaste could also help ensure a healthy vitamin B12 supply for vegans.
-The price for vitamin B12 toothpaste is around 5 euros, and thus clearly higher than an ordinary bio-toothpaste, but is still reasonably affordable.
+However, it does appear that vitamin B12 toothpaste is well suited as a dietary supplement.
+When taken alongside enriched foods, the toothpaste could also help ensure a healthy B12 supply for vegans.
+The price of vitamin B12 toothpaste is around £10/14$; somewhat higher than ordinary toothpaste, but still reasonably affordable.

-2 Mustafa Vakur Bor, Kristina M von Castel-Roberts, Gail PA Kauwell, Sally P Stabler, Robert H Allen, David R Maneval, Lynn B Bailey Ebba Nexo „Daily intake of 4 to 7 µg dietary vitamin B-12 is associated with steady concentrations of vitamin B-12–related biomarkers in a healthy young population“ Am J Clin Nutr 2010 91: 3 571-577; First published online January 13, 2010. doi:10.3945/ajcn.2009.28082.
+- Mustafa Vakur Bor, Kristina M von Castel-Roberts, Gail PA Kauwell, Sally P Stabler, Robert H Allen, David R Maneval, Lynn B Bailey Ebba Nexo „Daily intake of 4 to 7 µg dietary vitamin B-12 is associated with steady concentrations of vitamin B-12–related biomarkers in a healthy young population“ Am J Clin Nutr 2010 91: 3 571-577; First published online January 13, 2010. doi:10.3945/ajcn.2009.28082.